Wondering what to do with a Formal Living Room?? Here’s 18 great ways to repurpose an unused Formal Living Room into a useful space!

-Do you have a Formal Living Room that sits empty 99% of the year???
+Do you have a second Living Room that sits empty 99% of the year???

-If you aren’t using that room in your house, but you think you need more space, maybe it’s time to repurpose that unused Formal Living Room.
+If you aren’t using that room, but you’re always thinking you need more space, maybe it’s time to repurpose that unused Front Living Room.

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.